Picred/ccn-check/README.md

 This project was developed by [Picred](https://github.com/Picred).

 # Future Features
-- Generation of a correct ccn by random.
+- Generation of a correct ccn by random
-- Check of the card type (MasterCard, Visa etc..)